janepan9917/janepan9917.github.io/_talks/2022-07-06-video-game-minireviews.md

 * **Completed**: I got to the sewage guy.
 His final phase tilted me so hard I never played the game again.
 * **Score**: 3/5

+### Mass Effect Trilogy
+* **The Good**: Maybe controversial -- I loved how, from game to game, you could see the narrative scope expanding until you literally become the hero of the galaxy.
+Some of the most outstanding character writing in any video game ever.
+A fantastic sense of impending doom.
+YOU CAN ROMANCE A SPACE DADDY.
+* **The Bland**: The combat ranges from spammy-but-satisfying to shoot-shoot-reload-wait-shoot-shoot-repeat.
+Biotics for life.
+* **The Ugly**: Slogging through some areas -- especially the rover-driving sections -- can be a truly mindnumbing experience.
+You may not like the ending.
+* **Best For**: Someone who wants to roleplay as the literal savior of the universe, who doesn't mind a lack of polish in the combat mechanics.
+* **Favorite Character**: GARRUS MY ALIEN HUSBAND.
+* **Completed**: Yes.
+* **Score**: 4/5

+## Simulation
+### Abzu
+* **The Good**: Astoundingly beautiful graphics and a fantastic exploration of the sea.
+The dolphin level is still one of the most exquisite visuals I've seen in a video game.
+* **The Bland**: There's a narrative.
+I don't remember it at all.
+* **The Ugly**: It's an underwater walking sim.
+* **Best For**: Someone who loves the ocean and had a bad day.
+* **Favorite Character**: The dolphins for sure.
+* **Completed**: Yes.
+* **Score**: 4/5

 ## Visual Novels
 ### Dangonronpa: Trigger Happy Havoc
 * **The Good**: A very cleanly curated style.
 The devs put time into the aesthetic and tone, and it shows.
 It's unique for a visual novel.
-* **The Bland**: Awful first person movement.
+* **The Bland**: Annoying first person movement.
 I understand the intention behind the interrogation mechanics, I really do.
 I want to like the truth bullets.
 I just think it's so... so... boring....
 * **The Ugly**: Some of the most grotesque death scenes.
 There's something weirdly fetishitic and perverse about them, more so than in other video games.
 * **Best For**: A weeb who's interested in this classic visual novel and has the stomach to sit through Saw-like death scenes.
 * **Favorite Character**: None.
 * **Completed**: About 30%.
 * **Score**: 2/5

+### Sunless Seas
+* **The Good**: An interesting concept and world, I guess?
+Some of the writing is genuinely interesting and the hook was strong.
+* **The Bland**: Unintelligible UI.
+* **The Ugly**: This is literally a game built around awful movement mechanics.
+WHY IS THE GAME PERSPECTIVE LOCKED TO THE NORTH.
+WHY CAN'T IT BE FACING THE DIRECTION MY SHIP IS POINTED IN.
+Combat is sluggish and unsatisfying.
+* **Best For**: Someone who wants to read a slow-paced novel with extra bells and whistles.
+* **Favorite Character**: None
+* **Completed**: About 1 hour past the tutorial.
-*
+* **Score**: 1/5

 ### Template
 * **The Good**:
 * **The Bland**: